mkygogo/mjswan/docs/docs/api/core.md

     host: str = "localhost",
     port: int = 8080,
     open_browser: bool = True,
+    height: int = 600,
 ) -> None
 ```

 Start a local HTTP server and (optionally) open the application in a browser.
+When running inside Google Colab, an inline iframe is rendered instead of starting a blocking server.

 The server automatically sets `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` headers — required for `SharedArrayBuffer`, which MuJoCo WASM uses for threading.